avatorl/bambu-a1-g-code/no-ams/README.md

 There is no need to use the built-in Unload and Load procedures - just pull out, push in, resume printing.

+_To investigate: How to enable Flow Dynamics Calibration

 ➡️ Option 1: See in the slicer on the "Preview" tab (using the horizontal and vertical sliders) which color should be loaded after each pause.

 ➡️ Option 2: Export g-code and search for all M1020 S commands.
 M1020 S0 - change to filament #1, M1020 S1 - change to filament #2, and so on.